Drug Abuse and Dependence - Recovery

 grains, dairy products, fruits, vegetables, and protein are part of a balanced

 - Meditate.
-Meditation helps you feel calm and can give you a clearer awareness about your life.
+It helps you feel calm and can give you a clearer awareness about your life.